alexbrombal/selenium-sauce/README.md

 Within the browser callback method, `this` refers to the Selenium Sauce instance.
 Through this instance, you can access the following properties:

-- `webdriver` - The wrapper around the Selenium WebDriver protocol.
+- `this.webdriver` - The wrapper around the Selenium WebDriver protocol.
 You probably won't need to use this object directly, but instead use the browser object that is passed to the "each browser" callback.
-- `sauceLabs` - The wrapper around the Sauce Labs REST API.
+- `this.sauceLabs` - The wrapper around the Sauce Labs REST API.
-- `httpServer` - The instance of [http-server](#HttpServer) that is started by SauceLabs in order for Sauce Connect to load pages on your local machine.
+- `this.httpServer` - The instance of [http-server](#HttpServer) that is started by SauceLabs in order for Sauce Connect to load pages on your local machine.
-- `sauceConnect` - The Sauce Connect [child process object](http://nodejs.org/api/process.html).
+- `this.sauceConnect` - The Sauce Connect [child process object](http://nodejs.org/api/process.html).
-- `selenium` - This is the Selenium Standalone [child process object](http://nodejs.org/api/process.html).
+- `this.selenium` - This is the Selenium Standalone [child process object](http://nodejs.org/api/process.html).

 ### Configuration